How Constitutional Amendments Actually Work

 1. Is the issue statutory or constitutional?

-2. Would reform require ordinary legislation or an Article V amendment?
+2. Would change require legislation or amendment?

-3. Is there sufficient national consensus to meet Article V thresholds?
+3. Is there sufficient national consensus?

 Amendments are not political reactions.
 They are structural recalibrations.

-Civic Education series banner representing institutional literacy and structured civic learning.
+Civic Education series banner representing institutional literacy and structured civic learning

 Leave a Comment